-See how all of these have a good balance of protein, carbs, and healthy fats, plus some fruits or vegetables for added fiber and antioxidants.
-Aim to learn off by heart which foods your proteins, fats, and carbohydrates are in and you will never have to think twice about what to eat or how to combine foods.
+You can see how all of these have a good balance of protein, carbs and healthy fats; plus some fruits or vegetables for added fiber and antioxidants.
+Aim to learn off by heart which foods your proteins, fats and carbohydrates are in and you will never have to think twice about what to eat, or how to combine foods.

-For a complete weeks meal plan that contains all the nutrients for a great plant based diet please check out my 1 week plant based diet plan.
+For a complete week’s meal plan that contains all the nutrients for a great plant based diet please check out my one week plant based diet plan.
 You could use this plan to help you understand food combining a little better, and to show you how to put plants together to make a complete meal.

 Quinoa is an all round superfood that you should aim to eat at least 3 times per week.
-It contains superior amounts of protein, omega 3 fatty acids, AND a whole array of nutrients.
+It contains superior amounts of protein, omega 3 fatty acids, and a whole array of nutrients.
 It is known as the ‘perfect food’ and you could literally live on this fantastic superfood alone, it is that nutritious!

-To conclude, I have left you with some more meal ideas with this great YouTube video to get your juices flowing 🙂
+To conclude, I have left you with some more meal ideas with this great YouTube video to get your juices flowing.
+Enjoy!

 Please feel free to let me know your thoughts, feelings or any concerns in regards to the plant based diet bow in the comments section.
 Or maybe you’re already eating this super healthy diet and have some further information o advice to offer on this subject.
 I am always happy to update my posts accordingly.
 Thank you!